webex/react-widgets/test/journeys/testplan.md

       - during call experience
         - can hangup in call
         - can decline an incoming call
+  - Startup Settings
+    - Error message is displayed when the initial activity is disabled
+    - Properly disables activities in the activities menu

 - Data API
   - "Basic Tests" (Test Users Created)